-If the student has not successfully submitted their evaluation in narrative form within the second week after the elective the student will be considered as having not met expectations and a summative Level 1 rating for the EPO targeting giving and receiving constructive feedback, will be automatically assigned.
-The office of assessments and evaluation will track and report to the elective director.
+If the student has not successfully submitted their evaluation in narrative form within the second week after the elective the student will be considered as having not met expectations and a summative Level 1 rating in professionalism for the EPO targeting giving and receiving constructive feedback, will be automatically assigned.
+The Office of Assessment and Evaluation will track and report to the electives director.
 For more information, see the Assessment and Evaluation of Students, Faculty and Curriculum Policy.